youngpayters/youngpayters/README.md

-### Welcome to YoungPayters 👋
+### Welcome to my Github 👋

-My name is Daryl and I am a full stack developer currently working at [Poppulo](https://engineering.poppulo.com/)
+My name is Daryl and I am a full stack developer at [Poppulo](https://engineering.poppulo.com/)

 🔭 I’m currently working on:
 - ⚽ [LastFolkStanding](https://app.lastfolkstanding.com/)